JuliaControl/ModelPredictiveControl.jl/docs/src/index.md

 controllers (MPCs) in Julia, while preserving the flexibility for advanced real-time optimization.
 Modern MPCs based on closed-loop state estimators are the main focus of the package, but classical approaches that rely on internal models are also possible.
-The `JuMP.jl` interface allows to easily test different solvers if the performance of the default settings is not satisfactory.
+The `JuMP.jl` interface allows the user to test different solvers easily if the performance of the default settings is not satisfactory.

 The documentation is divided in two parts: